-If during an event either a canoe or a competitor needs assistance, the remaining team members are to render assistance when required.

-- 2 If further outside assistance is required, the team members are to raise their paddles and wave them from side to side until assistance is given. - If no paddles are available, the team members are to wave their arms from side to side. - If a team or competitor has indicated they need assistance, and it is obvious that no support boat has seen nor is responding to provide assistance, Maritime Law states that another craft, team, or person capable of doing must alter course and/or stop racing to provide necessary help.
+- 1 If during an event either a canoe or a competitor needs assistance, the remaining team members are to render assistance when required. - 2 If further outside assistance is required, the team members are to raise their paddles and wave them from side to side until assistance is given. - 3 If no paddles are available, the team members are to wave their arms from side to side. - 4 If a team or competitor has indicated they need assistance, and it is obvious that no support boat has seen nor is responding to provide assistance, Maritime Law states that another craft, team, or person capable of doing must alter course and/or stop racing to provide necessary help. - 5 In exigent circumstances where no outside assistance is forthcoming, 000 is to be called or an emergency beacon activated to alert authorities.